 2. Break up the tasks into smaller parts: Don’t make every cleaning a major cleaning, and don’t wait for the cleaning to pile up.
 On the other hand, don’t make it a habit to do the deep cleaning every day.
 Divide the whole task of cleaning the house for example, into sweeping, mopping, dusting, and maybe go room by room.
 That way small accomplishments will make you feel happy.
 And if you are not able to do the whole cleaning, you will be happy at having achieved a part of it.
 You will have small accomplishments to celebrate.

 3. Don’t procrastinate: Don’t let things pile up as then you will not have the energy to even start.
 Wash the two cups in the sink, don’t wait till they are five.
 Change the bed cover when you have 5 minutes of time, wipe the bathroom sink with before having your bath.
-I assure you that the joy you get from ticking thongs of the list through the day will encourage you to deal with major tasks more happily.
+I assure you that the joy you get from ticking thongs of the list throughout the day will encourage you to deal with major tasks more happily.

 4. Stay clutter-free: Clutter is one big reason we procrastinate cleaning.
 Often we feel that we cannot have a beautiful home because it is small.
 This is absolutely wrong.
 I have been to many slums and seen the 6 by 6 feet rooms in which the maids live.
 These are some of the cleanest spaces I have seen in whole of my life.
 I think it is because the space restriction forces people to put everything in place, all the time.

 If you live in a small space, don’t buy things you do not need.
-Most things look good on a store shelf, but visualise them in your home before buying them.
-You will save money, effort and space.
+Most things look good on a store shelf, but visualize them in your home before buying them.
+You will save money, effort, and space.